aeternity/ae_mdw/README.md

 ### `/v2/blocks/:kbi/:mbi` [DEPRECATED]

-Micro block are identified by height and sequence id (order) withing the generation, starting from 0.
+Micro blocks are identified by height and sequence id (order) within the generation, starting from 0.

-Since this endpoint is **deprecated**, it is adviced to use `/v2/key-blocks/:kbi/micro-blocks` instead.
+Since this endpoint is **deprecated**, it is advised to use `/v2/key-blocks/:kbi/micro-blocks` instead.

 ```
 $ curl -s "https://mainnet.aeternity.io/mdw/v2/blocks/300000/0" | jq '.'